Shirley Slesinger Lasswell: Winnie the Pooh

 Stephen Slesinger created brands and trademarks for literary and cartoon characters.
 He is credited with creating the image of Winnie-the-Pooh in his red shirt when he obtained exclusive rights from A. A. Milne, beginning in 1930.
 In exchange, Milne received 3% of sales and 15% to 50% of other Pooh rights Slesinger would commercialize.
 Slesinger's rights included exclusive rights of character and name reproduction in connection with goods and services and all media such as television, radio and any future sound, word and picture reproduction devices.
 The deal included the rights to Winnie-the-Pooh, as well as the other now famous characters in Milne's works, such as Christopher Robin, Eeyore, Tigger and Owl.

 Stephen Slessinger died in 1953.
 His death left Lasswell a widow with a one-year-old daughter, Pati.
 Lasswell assumed leadership of her husband's company in 1956 and took over the marketing and licensing of Pooh along with Slesinger's other characters.
 She later said in an interview with the Los Angeles Times, "I thought, 'Now what do I do?'
 But it was right there for me.
 I decided to promote Pooh."

 Lasswell initially began designing Winnie-the-Pooh related products, such as clothing, toys and dolls for sale at upscale American department stores in the 1950s under Stephen Slesinger, Inc. However, Lasswell also began to expand Winnie-the-Pooh into other markets.
 She was in the initial stages of developing Pooh for television when she met Walt Disney, founder and head of the Walt Disney Company.
 Disney wanted to create a television show featuring the Winnie-the-Pooh characters.
 Lasswell signed the first of two licensing agreements in 1961, which licensed the Walt Disney Company exclusive television rights and certain other rights owned by Stephen Slesinger, Inc., in exchange for royalty payments.

 In 1991, Stephen Slesinger Inc. sued Disney, alleging the company had failed to pay Lasswell millions of dollars of additional Pooh royalties.
 The legal battle lasted 16 years, with both sides accused of misconduct, until a California state court judge threw out the main lawsuit in 2004.
 At the time of Lasswell's death, the decision was in the process of being appealed.
 In another legal action, a U.S. District Court judge dismissed a copyright lawsuit in 2007 that would have ended Disney’s obligation to pay Lasswell and her daughter merchandise royalties for Pooh.

 Death

 Lasswell died on July 19, 2007.
-She was survived by her daughter and one granddaughter.